 Fellowship Training Program

-We offer a three-year fellowship based at the three hospitals.
+We offer a three-year fellowship based at both hospitals.
 Rotations are done in the first 18-24 months on the general luminal, biliary-pancreatic and liver services.
 Duties include inpatient care and consultation, and outpatient clinical evaluations and treatment.
 These rotations also include training in routine diagnostic and therapeutic upper and lower GI endoscopy, liver biopsy and diagnostic and therapeutic paracentesis.
 Opportunity is provided during the second year for limited advanced endoscopy and research experience.
 The remaining 12-18 months are used for more specialized training, tailored to individual fellows needs, aptitudes and wishes.
 The focus should be identified within the first months of starting the program, if possible, to ensure appropriate planning.

 The areas of focus include Basic Science, Hepatology and Transplantation, Gastroenterology Disease and Motility, Clinical Research Methods and Advanced Endoscopic Procedures (ERCP, EUS, enteroscopy, Laser therapy, stent placement for digestive malignancy, etc.).
 Each area requires a single major time commitment such that the fellows leaving the program are thoroughly trained in whatever area of focus they have chosen.
 For advanced endoscopy training, it is believed that at least five hundred ERCPs are required to achieve real competence sufficient that someone can be productive in a junior faculty position, attract patients, legitimately teach, etc. Proficiency requires a full year of training.